 Eclipse glasses will be essential!

 Even though the Moon will cover most of the Sun, the eclipse is still only partial from the UK.
 That means it is never safe to look directly at the Sun without proper protection.
 Certified eclipse glasses or approved solar filters will be required throughout the entire event.
 Ordinary sunglasses are not safe for solar viewing.
+Anyone planning to observe the eclipse using binoculars or telescopes must also ensure suitable solar filters are fitted correctly before observing.

 A rare evening eclipse